mercurialworld/sdrmm/README.md

 A wrapper for TheBlackParrot's [DumbRequestManager](https://github.com/TheBlackParrot/DumbRequestManager) that adds filters and request limits.
 Written in Rust because the first iteration was written in Go and I hated every second of it.

 This is a CLI program, as it was meant to be called by Mix It Up's "Executable" action.
+You also should make sure you give it time to run in your bot software of choice.

 **THIS REQUIRES DRM v0.6.0 OR HIGHER TO WORK.**